dlion/domenicoluciani/_posts/2024-05-07-create-dns-resolver.md

 ## DNS Resolver what?

 A DNS Resolver is a crucial component that allows you to resolve an IP address from a certain domain.
-For instance, it allows your browser to know where to find the server associated with a specific domain. (let's say, domenicoluciani.com → 172.67.144.42)
+For instance, it allows your browser to know where to find the server associated with a specific domain.
+(i.e. domenicoluciani.com → 172.67.144.42)

 ## The Coding Challenge

 The coding challenge consists of building a simple DNS Resolver that is capable of resolving an IP address from a certain domain.
 I'd like to highlight about the _simple_ part.
-You can find the challenge here: https://codingchallenges.fyi/challenges/challenge-dns-resolver/
+You can find the challenge here: [https://codingchallenges.fyi/challenges/challenge-dns-resolver/](https://codingchallenges.fyi/challenges/challenge-dns-resolver/)

 ## Preface
 As I did in the previous posts, I took this challenge just for fun and dive deeper into how a DNS resolver works.
-It's a weekend project that obviously can contain errors, so if you find one -or more-, please let me know, never stop learning, right?
+It's a weekend project that obviously can contain errors, so if you find one -or more-, please let me know, never stop learning, right? 📚

 ## Things I learned with this challenge